Filing for FAFSA: How Your Tax Return Affects Your Child’s Financial Aid

 • Adjusted Gross Income amount for the year of your tax return

-• Wages, salaries, cash, savings account income amounts.
+• Wages, salaries, cash and other earned income

 Can I file FAFSA without a tax return?